Gastritis refers to the irritation and inflammation or infection of the stomach lining.

 - The vomitus contains blood

-- The dog has a fever of over 103°F
+- Your dog has a fever of over 103°F

 Honey for Mild Gastritis in Dogs